AkshayChn/cs428/docs/aux/project3/draft.md

 ![Perspective Room: Source https://tenor.com/view/perspective-pass-ball-big-small-gif-13986062](./p3/pers.gif )

 Our perspective of the world is entirely dependent on the stimulus received by our senses.
-By changing the relative sizes of things, our brain comes up with interpretations of what it sees and selects the one which seems to be the most plausible.
-In the Ames Room Illusion, it is far more plausible according to our brain's visual processing that the human is tiny, rather than the room being distorted.
+By changing the relative sizes of things, our brain comes up with interpretations of what it sees, and then, it selects the one which seems to be the most plausible.
+In the Ames Room Illusion, it is far more plausible according to our brain's visual processing system, that the human is tiny, rather than the room being distorted.

-In my Dancing on the Ceiling Scene as the floor below us shifts when the room turns, we feel a loss of balance, even though we may be sitting safely on a chair in the real world.
+In my _Dancing on the Ceiling_ Scene, as the floor below us shifts when the room turns, we feel a loss of balance, even though we may be sitting safely on a chair in the real world.
 This is because our internal mental image of the world depends a lot on our vision.
 And when it shifts, we feel as though we are very strongly affected by it.
+In the _Mego Playset_ version, we feel as though the room is a plaything, and nothing that is dangerous.

+The philosopher [George Berkeley](https://en.wikipedia.org/wiki/George_Berkeley) is famous for his theory of Subjective Idealism.
+Wherein he argues that the world as seen by us only really exists in our mind.
+That is we aren't aware of the world as it is, but rather we are only aware of the image of the world that our mind recreates from our senses.
+The very natural implication of this is that as long as the subject is concerned, a virtually created world is just as real as the real world.

+On a related note there is a famous thought experiment in philosophy called the ["Brain in a vat"](https://en.wikipedia.org/wiki/Brain_in_a_vat), where in there is an isolated brain kept alive in a jar, hooked up to a bunch of wires that provide the brain with the right neural impulses so as to make the brain think that it is in the real world.
+This experiment and its associated discourse is helpful in understanding why it isn't surprising just how much our mental image of the world is influenced by virtual reality experiences.

+In conclusion, our mental image of the world is very easily influenced by what we perceive.
+And this can be used for good.

 ### Uses in the real world